cointastical/rBitcoin-Template/README.md

 For buying bitcoin with PayPal, following are some options.
 Note, there are only a few exchanges that accept PayPal due to it being easily reversed:

 - xCoins.io
 - eToro: You can fund an account on eToro and buy a bitcoin position.
-But you cannot withdraw those bitcoins, and instead you can only later sell and withdraw the cash (including trading gains, or minus trading losses).
+But only in some [regulatory jurisdictions](https://www.etoro.com/customer-service/help/1422157482/can-i-withdraw-my-cryptocurrencies-from-the-platform) they do allow you to withdraw those bitcoins.
+Elsewhere you can only later sell the BTC and withdraw the cash (including trading gains, or minus trading losses).

 Sources: